Do you have a devoted community that loves your products? Is your conversion rate high when upselling and cross-selling?

 Pricing: Free version on WordPress.org, premium version from $168/year with all the add-ons included.

-WCMp – WC Marketplace
+WCMp – WC Marketplace (now MultiVendorX)

 WCMp is also a freemium WooCommerce multi-vendor plugin.
 The plugin also comes with an easy installation procedure, especially when you consider the number of features it offers.